Tturna/AutoNotifier/README.md

 # AutoNotifier
 C# desktop app to automatically fire custom notifications on Windows.
+Made with Windows Forms.

-I made this app for myself, because I forget to sit up from my chair.
+I made this app for myself, because I forget to get up from my chair and stretch.
 Keep your posture in check, guys.